 - Any decision to invite a country to join the Alliance is taken by the North Atlantic Council, NATO’s principal political decision-making body, on the basis of consensus among all Allies.

-Within the following five months of the signing ceremony, the Treaty was ratified by the parliaments of the interested countries, sealing their membership.
+Within the five months following the signing ceremony, the Treaty was ratified by the parliaments of all 12 countries, sealing their membership.

 The 12 signatories